Functional Ownership through Fractional Uniqueness: Immutably Borrowed is Fractionally Unique

 The interface for polymorphic references is similar, with primitives:

 The crucial differences follow from the value encapsulated in the reference being of any type, rather than only floats which are inherently duplicable and discardable.
 Thus, $\textbf{swapRef}$ must enforce linear usage for both the existing and new values.
-Similarly $\textbf{deleteRef}$ must return the value in the reference to obey linearity.
-The $\textbf{readRef}$ primitive requires the value to be of a graded type which permits the additional usage accrued with the appropriate type-level accounting.
+Similarly $\textbf{freezeRef}$ must return the value in the reference to obey linearity.
+The next example illustrates this interface, by creating a reference to a float, updating the value and then deleting the reference.